Netflix/falcor-observable/README.md

 To disable all try/catch usage in falcor-observable, call `shouldCatchErrors(false)`.

-To install an error reporter (a function taking a single error argument), call `setReportError(console.error)`.

 ## Interoperability with other Observable implementations

 This package is interoperable with [RxJS] and other Observable implementations